microsoft/CNTK/Examples/Text/Char-RNN/README.txt

     For this example, we limit the number of possible input symbols by requiring the text to be 7-bit ASCII.
     In general, any finite symbol set can be represented as 1-hot vectors, but may be impractically large.

-    Use the ASCIITo1HotUCI script to generate UCI format input files:
+    Change to the ./Char-RNN/ directory and use the ASCIITo1HotUCI script to generate UCI format input files:

 	    python ASCIITo1HotUCI.py <ascii-text-input-file> <uci-format-output-file>